aspizu/onyo/README.md

 | `read(file_path)`           | Return the contents of file at `file_path` as a `str`, returns a `err(str)` on failure.     |
 | `write(file_path, data)`    | Writes `data` into file at `file_path`, returns a `err(str)`on failure or`true` on success. |

-Iterable means either a str, tuple, list or dict's values.
+Iterable means either a str, list.

 The type conversion functions return `nil` if the value cannot be converted.